Imperative Sentences: Definition, Types and 10 Examples

 • Complete your homework

 Imperative sentences can express emotion too like in the first two sentences in the above examples, but not directly.
-Receivers usually get it by the words and the situation in which they are used.

 Use of imperative sentences